Epidemiology of HIV/AIDS: United States

 AIDS is one of the top three causes of death for African American men aged 25–54 and for African American women aged 35–44 years in the United States of America.
 In the United States, African Americans make up about 48% of the total HIV-positive population and make up more than half of new HIV cases, despite making up only 12% of the population.
 The main route of transmission for women is through unprotected heterosexual sex.
 African American women are 19 times more likely to contract HIV than other women.

 By 2008, there was increased awareness that young African-American women in particular were at high risk for HIV infection.
 In 2010, African Americans made up 10% of the population but about half of the HIV/AIDS cases nationwide.
 This disparity is attributed in part to a lack of information about AIDS and a perception that they are not vulnerable, as well as to limited access to health-care resources and a higher likelihood of sexual contact with at-risk male sexual partners.

 Since 1985, the incidence of HIV infection among women had been steadily increasing.
 In 2005 it was estimated that at least 27% of new HIV infections were in women.
 There has been increasing concern for the concurrency of violence surrounding women infected with HIV.
 In 2012, a meta-analysis showed that the rates of psychological trauma, including Intimate Partner Violence and PTSD in HIV positive women were more than five times and twice the national averages, respectively.
 In 2013, the White House commissioned an Interagency Federal Working Group to address the intersection of violence and women infected with HIV.

-1996 would mark the first year since the beginning of the epidemic that the number of new HIV/AIDS cases would decline.
-A significant 47% decline compared to the previous year would also be reported in 1997.
+1996 marked the first year since the beginning of the epidemic that the number of new HIV/AIDS cases declined.
+A significant 47% decline compared to the previous year was also be reported in 1997.

 There are also geographic disparities in AIDS prevalence in the United States, where it is most common in the large cities of California, esp.
 Los Angeles and San Francisco and the East Coast, ex.
 New York City and in urban cities of the Deep South.
 Rates are lower in Utah, Texas, and Northern Florida.
 Washington, D.C., the nation's capital, has the nation's highest rate of infection, at 3%.
 This rate is comparable to what is seen in west Africa, and is considered a severe epidemic.